glotzerlab/hoomd-rs/hoomd-utility/ARCHITECTURE.md

 Like HOOMD-blue, hoomd-rs will use a counter based random number generator to provide reproducible results, consistent performance, and support for parallel execution.
-The `hoomd_utility::random` module provides a unified API so that other parts of hoomd-rs can consistently initialize CBRNG types without overlaps.
+The `hoomd_rand` module provides a unified API so that other parts of hoomd-rs can consistently initialize CBRNG types without overlaps.

 Based on the usage in HOOMD-blue, methods will need a way to create RNGs with